a-type/food-list/README.md

 🎇 **And** - It saves your list for you, so you can prep ahead of time and not worry about closing the tab.

-🤷‍♂️ **But** - There's no server, it's just a website.
-So you can't sync between devices or share with a partner.
-Working on ideas for that.
+🎆 **_And_** - It has a fully peer-to-peer sync feature, so you can compile a list on your laptop and send it to your phone before heading to the store!

 ## Developing